How do Prenuptial Agreements work in Georgia?

 This can happen by combining prior assets with current marriage assets or converting premarital assets, such as a 401K investment, into real estate while married.
-Because of this it may not be prudent to simply rely on the fact that premarital property is not divisible.
-There are also considerations of alimony, which will be granted based on the needs of the party seeking alimony, the ability of the individual to pay and the length of marriage.
-A prenuptial can set limits on the amount of alimony based on the length of marriage.
+Because of this, it may not be prudent to simply rely on the fact that premarital property is not divisible.
+There are also considerations of alimony, which will be granted based on the needs of the party seeking alimony, the ability of the individual to pay, and the length of the marriage.
+A prenuptial can set limits on the amount of alimony based on the length of the marriage.
 If an individual is entering a marriage with assets of significance it is highly recommended that they prepare a prenuptial agreement to protect and clarify the distribution of these assets in consideration of divorce.

-The first factor the court will consider is whether the agreement was obtained through fraud, duress or mistake, or through nondisclosure of material facts.
-The most often relied on argument to set aside an agreement is nondisclosure.
+The court will consider is whether the agreement was obtained through fraud, duress or mistake, or through nondisclosure of material facts.
+The most often relied on the argument to set aside an agreement is nondisclosure.
 It is essential when preparing and filing an agreement that all assets are included and it is best to include these as a schedule.
-Both parties must have knowledge of the income, property and financial assets of the other party and if these items are omitted or hidden it can void the agreement.
+Both parties must have knowledge of the income, property, and financial assets of the other party and if these items are omitted or hidden it can void the agreement.
 The arguments of fraud and duress are difficult and the party must not merely show the agreement was entered into as a condition of marriage but there were actual threats of bodily injury or harm.

 Another factor that will be taking into consideration is whether the agreement was unconscionable.
 This does not mean simply unfair as these agreements always deal with disparate assets.
 To be unconscionable the agreement must be one that “no sane person not acting under a delusion would make.”

 The last and most ambiguous factor is to have the circumstances changed since the agreement was entered so as to make enforcement unfair and unreasonable.
 This does not simply mean that substantially increased wealth invalidates the agreement.
 The court relies on the concept of reasonably foreseeable changes.